Kiev pogrom (1881)

-The Kiev pogrom of 1881 lasted for three days.
-It began on 26 April (7 May), 1881 the city of Kiev itself and spread to villages in the surrounding region.
-The sporadic violence continued until winter.
-The Kiev pogrom is considered the worst of the pogroms that swept through south-western Imperial Russia in 1881.
+The Kiev pogrom of 1881 lasted for three days starting 26 April (7 May), 1881 in the city of Kiev and spread to villages in the surrounding region.
+Sporadic violence continued until winter.
+It is considered the worst of the pogroms that swept through south-western Imperial Russia in 1881.
 Pogroms continued on through the summer, spreading across the territory of modern-day Ukraine including Podolia Governorate, Volyn Governorate, Chernigov Governorate, Yekaterinoslav Governorate, and others.

-Notably, the tsarist authorities made no attempt to stop it.
-However, in his detailed study Russians, Jews and the Pogroms of 1881-1882, John D. Klier, professor of modern Jewish History at University College, London who spent almost his entire academic life researching Jewish life in Russian controlled territory, came to the conclusion that, far from passively allowing the pogroms to take place, the Tsarist government actively and repeatedly issued orders to the police, and military to suppress them.
+It has been said that the tsarist authorities made no attempt to stop it.
+However, professor John D. Klier of modern Jewish History at University College London (who spent almost his entire academic life researching Jewish life in Russian controlled territory) came to the conclusion (in his detailed study Russians, Jews and the Pogroms of 1881-1882) that, far from passively allowing the pogroms to take place, the Tsarist government actively and repeatedly issued orders to the police, and military to suppress them.
 They also published proclamations forbidding anti-Jewish riots.

 The direct trigger for the pogrom in Kiev, as in other places, was the assassination of Tsar Alexander II on 1 March (13 March) 1881, for which the instigators blamed the Russian Jews.
 Nevertheless, the Southern-Russian Workers' Union substantially contributed to the spread and continuation of violence by printing and mass distributing a leaflet which read: